Kurrawa Park - All Abilities Playground

 The City of Gold Coast and Disability Services Queensland joined forces to create the Gold Coast's first 'All Abilities Playground' at Kurrawa Pratten Park, Broadbeach.
 The park has proved extremely popular, providing an innovative, unique and entertaining play space for kids of all ages.

-Please be advised that the All Abilities Playground will be closed due to renovation work from Monday, 9 May until Friday 10 June (if weather permits).
+Please be advised that the All Abilities Playground will be open from Saturday 11 June 2016.

 - Renovate existing worn grassed area and improve drainage - improve existing soil structure, install new grass throughout playground to improve turf durability and eliminate water pooling after rain.